StefRuseva88/selenium-web-driver/README.md

 **Steps to Follow:**

-1. Open the application using the URL.
+1. Open the application using the provided URL.
 2. Click on the **My Account** link.
 3. In the **New Customer** section, click on the **Continue** button.
 4. Fill in all mandatory information on the **Account Creation** page: